 The serologic markers required for the diagnosis of autoimmune hepatitis include antinuclear antibody (ANA), smooth muscle antibodies (SMA), and antibodies to liver-kidney microsome type 1 (anti-LKM1).
 Indirect immunofluorescence detects ANA, SMA, and anti-LKM1.
 The diagnostic accuracy, specificity, and sensitivity of these markers are 74%, 99%, and 43%, respectively.
-Anti-liver cytosol type I, anti-soluble liver antigen (SLA) antibodies and perinuclear antineutrophil cytoplasmic antibodies (pANCA) can also be associated with autoimmune hepatitis.
+Anti-liver cytosol type I, anti-soluble liver antigen (SLA) antibodies, and perinuclear antineutrophil cytoplasmic antibodies (pANCA) can also be associated with autoimmune hepatitis.
 Conversely, anti-mitochondrial antibodies are more commonly seen with primary biliary cirrhosis and are usually absent in autoimmune hepatitis; however, they can be present in those with overlapping syndromes.
 Atypical perinuclear antineutrophil cytoplasmic antibodies are commonly associated with type-1 autoimmune hepatitis and primary sclerosing cholangitis.
-Anti-LKM1 are common in type-1 autoimmune hepatitis and mainly observed in children.
+Anti-LKM1 is common in type-1 autoimmune hepatitis and mainly observed in children.

-Anti-SLA antibodies are more useful from a prognostic standpoint as these are associated with more severe disease, treatment failure, and higher relapse rate.
+Anti-SLA antibodies are more useful from a prognostic standpoint as these are associated with more severe disease, treatment failure, and a higher relapse rate.
 Liver biopsy is required for both diagnosis and staging of autoimmune hepatitis.

 Treatment / Management